Here are some random things about me, and how I got to being a wedding officiant, in case you’re interested in knowing a little more.

 I was ordained as “Reverend” by the Universal Life Church in 2004, on the internet.
 I am not a practicing minister in any church.* My first wedding was performed in 2004 for a friend and coworker who wanted a quick ceremony on the beach near her house.
 She convinced me to see if the online ordination was legal (it is) and to sign up (I did.)
 I hung up my ordination certificate at my desk at work and asked my other coworkers to call me Reverend (jokingly of course).
 Some things at that first ceremony I didn’t anticipate.
 That the sound of the water would drown out me talking, and without a microphone no one heard anything.
 Also, I had previously been deathly afraid of speaking in public, and to my pleasant surprise I made it through the whole thing without choking or passing out.
 It was actually quite fun.

 Nearly five years later in early 2009 I was asked to officiate another two ceremonies.
-One was for a friend of a friend in a local park with a few family, super easy/fun.
+One was for a friend of a friend in a local park with a few family members and a very easy-going vibe.
 Then, my sister-in-law Karen said she was getting married, and I offered to help.
 We looked at different readings, traditions, and vows, and also had a rehearsal where I first learned how difficult it can be to get a bunch of adults to pay attention.
 Her wedding was one of the most beautiful I’d ever seen, and I was honored for them to have me officiate and coordinate their ceremony.
 That’s really when this all began.
 I saw the pieces coming together of how being a wedding officiant would actually work with my life and fit with so many of the things I’m good at and really enjoy.

 I’ve met so many great people at the variety of weddings I have been a part of, learned much about life and love, and even discovered new things about myself.
 Every couple and every wedding is unique, and it is so special for me to be welcomed into such a personal moment in people’s lives.
 By the end of a wedding ceremony and after all is said and done, I almost always feel like part of the family.
 I really love my job.